Janez Drnovšek: Lifestyle changes

 During his time in office as the President of Slovenia, he wrote and published several books in spiritual philosophy, including Misli o življenju in zavedanju ("Thoughts on Life and Consciousness"), Zlate misli o življenju in zavedanju ("Golden Thoughts on Life and Consciousness"), Bistvo sveta ("The Essence of the World"), and his last one called Pogovori or Dialogues.
 According to his own accounts, it took him only two or three weeks to write each of his books, due to – in his words – "the higher consciousness" he was able to access.

 His lifestyle was a mixture of elements from various traditions, including Hindu religious thought and the non-attachment of Buddhist philosophy.
 He also valued the indigenous traditions of the world.
 For example, he was present at the inauguration of Evo Morales, the first native American president of Bolivia, and later hosted Bolivian ethnic musicians in the Presidential Palace in Ljubljana.
 After his cancer diagnosis, Drnovšek became a vegan and claimed that this greatly improved his health.

 Because of his new lifestyle and the content of his books and blogs, he was often regarded as an adherent of the New Age movement, although he rejected such a qualification as being too narrow.

-Personal life
+Personal life and death

-Drnovšek was fluent in six languages, Slovene, Serbo-Croatian, English, Spanish, French and German.
+Drnovšek was fluent in six languages, namely his native Slovene, Serbo-Croatian, English, Spanish, French and German.

 He was divorced with one son, Jaša, who is a translator and journalist.

 In 2005, he found out about the existence of a daughter, Nana Forte, otherwise a renowned composer.
 His sister is Helena Drnovšek Zorko, who has been the Slovenian ambassador in Japan since September 2010.

 Death

 In 1999, Drnovšek had kidney cancer resulting in the removal of a kidney.
 In 2001, he had cancerous formations on his lungs and liver.
 He repeatedly claimed nature was the best cure, and spent most of his days at his home in Zaplana.
-He died there on February 23, 2008, aged 57.
+He died there on February 23, 2008, aged 57, just two months after his presidential term ended.
 His body was cremated shortly afterwards.
 His remains were buried with honors in a private memorial service in his native Zagorje ob Savi, alongside his parents.